 The International Planning Project course is a unique SURP offering that gives students an exciting opportunity to work on a real-world planning project with a client in India.
 The students work as a professional consultant team to deliver the project under the overall guidance of Dr. Ajay Agarwal, the course instructor.
 The course won the highly prestigious “Innovation in International Education” award in 2017.
 The students to learn skills required to deliver a large multidisciplinary planning project, deal with nuances of working in an intercultural context, and overcome formidable challenges of working in a developing country.
 The course includes a mandatory two-week field trip to India.
 For more insider details, read excellent blogs produced by the course alumni: Fall 2012, Fall 2013, Fall 2014, Fall 2015, Fall 2017, Fall 2018.

 Student Summer Internships in Beijing

-During the spring/summer semester students Angus Beaty and Isaac Shirokoff completed their China Internship program sponsored by China's Ministry of Land and Resources.
-Angus spent his semester at the China Academy of Land and Resources Economics, while Isaac interned with the China Land and Surveying and Planning Institute in Beijing.
+SURP offers summer internship opportunities to two students under the China Internship program sponsored by The Government of the People's Republic of China Ministry of Natural Resources.
+Students spend one summer term working in China.
+In the past, students have worked at the China Academy of Land and Resources Economics, and the China Land and Surveying and Planning Institute in Beijing.